dashpay/platform/packages/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Transaction

-The Transaction primitive allows to create and manipulate transactions.
-It also allows to sign transactions with a private key.
+The Transaction primitive allows creating and manipulating transactions.
+It also allows signing transactions with a private key.
 Supports fee control and input/output access (which allows passing a specific script).

 ```js